atilaneves/dpp/README.md

 dub run dpp -- yoursourcefilenamehere.dpp
 ```

-Note: for a reproducible and cross-platform build environment, you can run [setup-cpp](https://github.com/aminya/setup-cpp) with `--llvm=11.0.0` and `--vcvarsall=true`.
+Note: for a reproducible and cross-platform build environment, you can run [setup-cpp](https://github.com/aminya/setup-cpp) with `--llvm=11.0.0`.
 This will set up LLVM 11.0.0 and the proper environment variables.

 ### Windows